ci-bonfire/Sprint/myth/_docs_src/api/overview.md

 	$config['api.ip_blacklist'] = '252.32.125.32, 162.15.325.124';

+### api.ip_whitelist_enabled
+Determines whether whitelisting of visitors based on IP address is turned on or off.
+If true, then only IP addresses listed here will be allowed access to the site.
+All other IP addresses will be blocked.

+Local IP addresses are always added in (127.0.0.1 and 0.0.0.0);

+	$config['api.ip_whitelist_enabled'] = true;

+### api.ip_whitelist
+A comma-seperated list of IP Address that should be the only ones allowed access to the site.

+	$config['api.ip_whitelist'] = '252.32.125.32, 162.15.325.124';

 ### api.ajax_only
 If `true` then the API will only respond to AJAX requests.
 Any non-AJAX requests will return a 403 Forbidden HTTP status message.